 Successful completion of the program of study requires completing 82 credits worth of courses, colloquia, seminars and thesis and achieving a GPA of 3.0 or higher; passing the written and oral comprehensive examination; and successfully defending a final Dissertation.

-Upon successful completion of coursework for Years One and Two (40 credits) with a cumulative GPA of 3.0 or higher and passing the written and oral comprehensive examination students will receive a MA in Educational Leadership and Policy Studies.
+Students will earn a doctoral degree in educational leadership and policy studies; in the event that a student cannot complete the doctoral requirements, he or she will be granted a Masters of Arts in Educational Leadership and Policy.
 Upon successful completion of coursework in Years Three and Four (42 additional credits), submittal and defense of the Dissertation to the satisfaction of the corresponding doctoral committee, and approval for library submission of the dissertation, students will be awarded the EdD or PhD degree.

 Up to 6 post-masters graduate credits from other universities may be accepted in transfer toward the first two year courses of the program.
 No transfers will be made for the advanced doctoral electives.
 Courses are subject to approval for transfer by the Graduate Coordinator in consultation with the Graduate Program Committee.
 Only courses for which students earned a grade of 3.00 or better will be considered for transfer.
 Transfer credit from research projects or field experiences will be assessed on a case by case basis.